What is Superannuation?

-Superannuation is important as it plays a significant role in funding for your retirement.
-It is important to accumulate enough funds over your working life, as retirement can become quite depressing for you, especially when your income drops and expenses rise.
-It is also important to note that retirement can last a very long time and it is best to not depend on The Age Pension as it may not sufficiently cover all your expenses.
+Superannuation plays a significant role in funding for your retirement.
+It is crucial to accumulate enough funds over your working life, as retirement can become quite depressing for you, especially when your income drops and expenses rise.
+It is also important to note that retirement can last a very long time and, it is best not to depend on the Age Pension as it may not sufficiently cover all your expenses.

-For many, superannuation is the second-largest asset next to the family home; however, because you can’t spend the money now, people tend to forget about it and end up in default options that may not meet with their risk tolerance, goals or time frames.
-In some cases, people end up with multiple super funds, paying fees on all of them with none of them working for you.
+For many people, superannuation is the second-largest asset next to the family home.
+Since people cannot spend the money kept in their super now, they tend to forget about it and end up in default options that may not meet their risk tolerance, goals or timeframe, etc. In some cases, people may end up with multiple super funds, where they’re paying multiple fees, causing an overall reduction to their retirement income.

 We are qualified financial planners